keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 The third-party webhook receiver can also send back custom information within the `finished` event.

 This custom data will be automatically appended to every remaining `triggered` task event in the sequence.
-The data much be passed in a attribute with the name of the task.
+The data much be passed in an attribute with the name of the task.

 For example for a task named `createTicket`, the following is sent back within the `data.createTicket` attribute as shown below: